Protecting your bottom line from chargebacks

 What’s driving chargebacks?

-Most can be attributed to fraud — Mastercard believes as much as 80% of chargebacks are fraud-related.
+Many can be attributed to fraud — Mastercard believes that 45% of global merchant chargeback volume is fraudulent.
 Some of this is obvious criminal activity using stolen cards, but some is due to so-called “friendly fraud.”
 This is when a customer doesn’t recognize a charge, perhaps because they don’t remember the event.
 Or they may be using a chargeback as an alternative to engaging with customer service or a manager to get a refund.

 How can you help prevent chargebacks?